jaywonchung/pegasus/README.md

 If you delete entries before Pegasus pulls it, they will not execute.
 If you add entreis to `queue.yaml`, they will execute.

+#### Q. Why do I need this?

+Think about when the number of remaining commands is less than the number of free nodes.
+Without a way to submit more jobs to Pegasus, those free nodes will stay idle until all the commands finish and you start a fresh new instance of Pegasus.

+By providing a way to add to the queue while commands are still running, users may achieve higher node utilization.
+Deleting from the queue is just a byproduct.

 #### Q. But that's a race condition on `queue.yaml`.

 Lock mode will lock `queue.yaml` and launch a command line editor for you.